avocadowastaken/actions/README.md

 - Install packages using `npm`, `yarn` or `pnpm`
 - Caches whole `node_modules` directory
 - Skips installation step when lockfile cache is hit
-- Automatically appends OS to the `cache-key`
+- Automatically appends OS and Node version to the `cache-key`

 #### Options: